stuartpb/mindom-spec/README.md

 ## Alternately

-Rather than monkey-patching the DOM, the methods of `d` could return derived classes that implement these minified names, as well as (by virtue of inheritance) the full names (for less common / established properties and methods).
+Rather than monkey-patching the DOM, the methods of `d` (which could be a value *returned by* `MinDOM()`) could return derived classes that implement these minified names, as well as (by virtue of inheritance) the full names (for less common / established properties and methods).

 ## Examples